Certified Evaluation Plan (CEP) 2015-16 Guidance

 Each district is required to have a Certified Evaluation Plan (CEP) outlining how the Professional Growth and Effectiveness System (PGES) works in their district.
 The structural elements of PGES are the same across the state, but districts make local decisions about specific details that make their plans unique.
 For example, all districts include observation as a source of evidence, but may choose their own model for how many full, mini, and peer observations an educator receives.
 CEPs are reviewed by the Kentucky Department of Education for accuracy and compliance with State Regulations.

-For the 2014-15 school year, districts may either fully implement PGES (use PGES for personnel decisions) or run dual systems so they can use their previous system for personnel decisions.
+For the 2015-16 school year, districts will fully implement PGES (use PGES for personnel decisions) and OPGES without consequence.
+This means districts may run dual systems so they can use their previous system for personnel decisions for Other Professionals.
 Educators are encouraged to seek local guidance about the specific details of their district's CEP.